BrendanFDMoore/create-your-own-adventure/english/warm-up/eyes/eyes.md

 Look over your left shoulder for 5 seconds.

-Loook over your right shoulder for 5 seconds.
+Look over your right shoulder for 5 seconds.

-Look up at the ceiling for 5 seocnds.
+Look up at the ceiling for 5 seconds.

 Now [return to the warm-up.](../warm-up.md)